 Plants require well-drained soil in full sun.

-Marginally hardy.
+Plants flower on new wood developed in the spring.
 Cut plant to the ground in early spring for best flowering.

 Disease, pests, and problems

 Leaf spots and root rots occur in too wet soils.

 Southern Europe and western Asia

 Twiggy grey stems can get woody and blocky in appearance